Consensus Building Using the Community PoS Algorithm in the Distributed Ledger Token Accounting System of the Bitbon System

 - Rating reduction to zero if a block producer formed an invalid block (included an invalid transaction).

-The described feedback system allows us to effectively prevent attacks and incorrect behavior of potential hackers, as well as exclude unstable nodes of the blockchain network from the quorum.
+The described feedback system allows us to effectively prevent attacks and incorrect behavior of potential hackers, as well as exclude unstable nodes of the network from the quorum.

 3. Scientific and Mathematical Substantiation of the Global Probability Model of the Block Producer Sequence Formation ProcessOpen